timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 # Building a custom TimescaleDB dashboard

-Databases don’t have to be black boxes.
-With a few simple steps, you can create your own custom visualizations and dashboards to monitor your TimescaleDB instance.
-TimescaleDB is PostgreSQL with superpowers and makes creating custom dashboards for your data easy.
-With TimescaleDB you have the full canvas of PostgreSQL monitoring capabilities to hook into.
-Of course, you can always use commercial tools to monitor TimescaleDB, just as you can with PostgreSQL.
-But custom dashboards give you the utmost flexibility.
-Fortunately, it’s not difficult to build these kinds of dashboards.
+To help you understand what is going on in your database, you can create your own custom visualizations and dashboards.
+TimescaleDB allows you to create custom dashboards for your data, using the full functionality of PostgreSQL monitoring.
+Of course, you can always use other commercial tools to monitor TimescaleDB, just as you can with PostgreSQL, but custom dashboards give you the most flexibility.

 This tutorial shows you how to build a custom visualization that shows how many chunks a hypertable has, the state of the compression for each chunk, and the current total size of the database.
 The front-end is built in React, and connects to metrics about TimescaleDB using Hasura, a GraphQL service.
 This tutorial includes: